GowthamArul/Django-EngDict/README.md

 # Django-EngDict

-English Dictionary project for grabbing the meaning, synonym and antonym using PyDictionary Library.
+Grabbing the meaning, synonym and antonym for the given english words using PyDictionary Library.